 With the victory, Oregon State avoided setting a Pac-10 and school record for consecutive losses.
-The Beavers hadn’t won since a season-opening 14-7 win over Idaho a year ago.
-The win snapped a 12-game Pac-10 losing streak and was Oregon State’s first over the Cardinal in seven tries.
+The Beavers hadn’t won since a season-opening 14-7 victory over Idaho a year ago.
+The victory snapped a 12-game Pac-10 losing streak and was Oregon State’s first over the Cardinal in seven tries.

 The Beavers clinched the victory when 250-pound fullback Darron Kirkman ran up the middle 28 yards for a touchdown with 3:16 to play.

 Oregon State students flooded onto the field after the homecoming victory, surrounding the team in celebration, then tearing down one of the goal post uprights and carrying it out of Parker Stadium.